-Identified as a victim by his carer, it transpires that he had been visited by Nottingham Knockers for months, each time the among requested getting higher and higher, with the elderly gent saying “I knew I was paying too much, but I just didn’t like to say no”.
+Identified as a victim by his carer, it transpires that he had been visited by Nottingham Knockers for months, each time the amount requested was getting higher and higher, with the elderly gent saying “I knew I was paying too much, but I just didn’t like to say no”.

 Many people purchase from sellers just to get shut of them, others because they feel sorry for them.
 But once you have purchased from Nottingham Knockers they will keep returning to try their luck once more.
 We also have cases where they have become violent and forced their way into people’s homes to obtain further cash.
 Again, we must realise that these sellers are Professional Criminals, with handwritten lists being taken from them showing the names of streets / houses with a one, two or three star rating clearly showing those homes where they have more chance of success.
 Many will use a charm approach and enter the phase of grooming their victims ready for their next visit.
 Sadly, once you are on their list, you run the risk of continual visits from the Nottingham Knockers or their burglar friends as the list will be sold on and on.